ORC-1/vines/README.md

 How to Use

-Clone the project fom the following url https://github.com/ORC-1/vine.git Install all dependecies using requirements file eg pip install -r requirements.txt run the migrate command eg: python manage.py migrate Creatersupeuser using the python manage.py createsuperuser command login go to newvid url to upload contents
+Clone the project fom the following url https://github.com/ORC-1/vine.git Install all dependecies using requirements file eg pip install -r requirements.txt
+Set the .env.example to .env and fill accordingly run the migrate command
+eg: python manage.py migrate
+Creatersupeuser using the python manage.py createsuperuser command login go to newvid url to upload contents